Spencer Kiper has found his “do something.”

 ACE: Speaking of impact, was there anyone at ACE who took that same mentoring role with you?

-Spencer: Honestly, the person who sticks out to me was my academic advisor.
+SK: Honestly, the person who sticks out to me was my academic advisor.
 And it was because of that interpersonal relationship that she developed me – I mean, she knew me.
 Every time she picked up the phone and called me, it was like we were just continuing our conversation.
 There were times where I had to solve some logistical issues or had issues with the program and…she established a bond of trust with me.

 ACE: Since you graduated from ACE, the awards have just poured in (Spencer won the 2016 Civil Air Patrol Aerospace Education Teacher of the Year award and the 2017 Henry Ford Teacher Innovator Award, in addition to the 2019 Louisiana Teacher of the Year award).
 How do you keep up that drive when you’ve accomplished so much?

-Spencer: There’s still so much work to be done – so much work.
+SK: There’s still so much work to be done – so much work.
 I just hope that my track record really inspires other educators to find their “do something.”
 I’m able to put steps into place where I can make an impact on a large scale, but at the core of who I am, I believe every teacher has that ability.